 Action Continue to monitor employment applications on allocated local employment sites.
-Compare findings with other local authorities in the region and examine relevant national statistics to establish if this is happening elsewhere. relevant national statistics to establish in this is happening elsewhere.
+Compare findings with other local authorities in the region and examine relevant national statistics to establish if this is happening elsewhere. relevant national statistics to establish if this is nappening eisewhere.

 Ref No. 8.4 Annual Monitoring Indicator Monitoring target Monitoring Trigger LOCAL: Amount of existing Employment land or MG9 allocations lost to non-B class uses.
-No existing or allocated employment sites lost to non-B class uses unless in 1 or more planning Permissions granted resulting in the loss of employment land

-Deufermenee accordance with or MD16. n Policy MD15 to non-B class uses contrary to policies MD15 or MD16.
+No existing or allocated employment sites lost to non-B class uses unless in accordance with Policy MD15 or MD16.
+1 or more planning Permissions granted resulting in the loss of employment land to non-B class uses contrary to policies MD15 or MD16.
 Performance AMR 1: 2018 - 2019 AMR 2: 2019 - 2020 12 planning applications were approved on existing employment premises in Barry.
-Only 1 of the approvals (2018/01108/FUL) was considered contrary to Policy MD16. employment premi ations were approved on existing ses in Vale of Glamorgan.
-Only 1 of 9/00178/FUL) was considered MD16.
+Only 1 of the 12 planning applications were approved on existing employment premises in Vale of Glamorgan.
+Only 1 of approvals (2018/01108/FUL) was considered the approvals (2019/00178/FUL) was considered contrary to Policy MD16. contrary to Policy MD16.